LucioFranco/blog/content/blog/announce-tonic-0-1.md

 ### Conclusion

 [`tonic`] is now available!
 There is [documentation], [examples][`tonic-examples`] and an [issue] tracker!
-Please provide any feedback as we would love to improve this library anyway we can!
+Please provide any feedback, as we would love to improve this library anyway we can!

 Thank you to all the super awesome contributors that have helped over the past few months!
 Your